Appdynamics/mongo-monitoring-extension/README.md

+### Credentials Encryption

+Please visit [this page](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) to get detailed instructions on password encryption.
+The steps in this document will guide you through the whole process.

+### Extensions Workbench
+Workbench is an inbuilt feature provided with each extension in order to assist you to fine tune the extension setup before you actually deploy it on the controller.
+Please review the following document on [How to use the Extensions WorkBench](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-the-Extensions-WorkBench/ta-p/30130)

-## Troubleshooting
+### Troubleshooting
-1. Please ensure Mongo DB is reachable from the machine where extension is running.
-Run a telnet/ping from the machine where extension is running to the MongoDB port and see whether it connects successfully or not.
-2. Please follow the steps listed in this [troubleshooting-document](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) in order to troubleshoot your issue.
+Please follow the steps listed in this [troubleshooting-document](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) in order to troubleshoot your issue.
 These are a set of common issues that customers might have faced during the installation of the extension.
 If these don't solve your issue, please follow the last step on the [troubleshooting-document](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) to contact the support team.

-## Support Tickets
+### Support Tickets
 If after going through the [Troubleshooting Document](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) you have not been able to get your extension working, please file a ticket and add the following information.

 Please provide the following in order for us to assist you better.